 Fine Motor Thanksgiving Art Project

-I love it when a simple art project incorporates a lot of fine motor.
+I love it when a quick to set up art project incorporates a lot of fine motor.
 This occupational therapy-based Thanksgiving art activity is great for handwriting, and encourages the use of the pincer grasp among other skills.
 A quick and easy setup for kids to enjoy this Thanksgiving.

 This content is not intended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice or your physician, therapist, or other health professional regarding a medical condition or treatment.
 See full disclosure here.